mingxin0607/kafka-ui/Report4.md

 ```

-## 3. Adding Code & CI Result
-In an effort to enhance our project's reliability and enforce coding standards, we have integrated a Continuous Integration (CI) process using GitHub Actions.
-This addition automates the testing of code submissions, ensuring that all changes meet our predefined quality benchmarks before being merged into the main codebase.

 #### 3. `release_drafter.yml` file (under the path of `.github/workflows/release_drafter.yml`)

 This workflow is using the Release Drafter action to automatically draft release notes.